SamFelix03/riptide/README.md

 **[`contracts/README.md`](contracts/README.md) — what each contract does.** A walkthrough of all 35 source files with line references: both program byte layouts instruction by instruction, the fee provider's determinism guarantee, the β-split maths, the router/module trust chain, the 226-byte payload format, the full access-control table, and the invariant suite.

-**[`docs/TEST_GUIDE.md`](docs/TEST_GUIDE.md) — run the whole thing locally.** From a clean clone to both mechanisms settling on a local Anvil chain, in three terminals.
+**[`docs/TEST_GUIDE.md`](docs/TEST_GUIDE.md) — run the whole thing locally.
+Start here if you want to verify any claim in this README yourself.** From a clean clone to both mechanisms settling on a local Anvil chain, in three terminals.
 Covers the test suite and its negative controls, exercising each mechanism through scripts, driving the self-reinforcing loop by hand, the off-chain services, and a short section on verifying the 1inch integration specifically.

 ---